dannyduartemgs/Anderson/README.md

 ![anderson2](https://github.com/user-attachments/assets/6cc91c3e-a89b-4a52-b333-3a7f03823692)

-Thanks to Rob for the Ravager character
+Thanks to Rob for the Ravager character<br />
 Enjoy!

 Credits: <br />